batoulapps/BAPrayerTimes/README.md

 BAPrayerTimes is officially supported on iOS 6 and above as well as OS X 10.8 and above.
 It will most likely work on systems much earlier than those, however no testing has been done to verify this.

 ##Usage
-BAPrayerTimes is very simple to use.
 First import ``BAPrayerTimes.h`` and then initialize a ``BAPrayerTimes`` object.
 There are a few different initializers you can use to create a BAPrayerTimes object depending on how much customization you want to add.
 The most basic initializer is:

 ```obj-c
 BAPrayerTimes *prayerTimes = [[BAPrayerTimes alloc] initWithDate:date